Huntsville, Alabama: Parks and recreation

-Golf courses

 There are six main golf courses in Huntsville.
-Hampton Cove is one of the eleven courses making up the Robert Trent Jones Golf Trail, featuring two championship 18-hole courses, one par-three course, and a driving range Sunset Landing Golf Course offers an 18-hole golf course next to Huntsville International Airport.
+Hampton Cove is one of the eleven courses making up the Robert Trent Jones Golf Trail, featuring two championship 18-hole courses, one par-three course, and a driving range.
+Sunset Landing Golf Course is an 18-hole golf course next to Huntsville International Airport.
 The Links on Redstone Arsenal is available for Military, NASA, and others that have base access.
 The Links has four separate 9-hole courses (two of which can be used for footgolf) and a driving range.
 The Ledges is an exclusive 18-hole championship golf course, also offering a banquet hall, grand hall, and a number of meeting rooms at their clubhouse.
-Huntsville Country Club offers an 18-hole course and driving range, as well as a banquet hall, pool, and TrackMan room, all exclusive to club members.
-Valley Hill Country Club offers a 27-hole course and facilities for rental, exclusive to members.

 Government

 The current mayor of Huntsville is Tommy Battle, who was first elected in 2008 and then re-elected in 2012, 2016, and 2020.
 The City Administrator is John Hamilton, who replaced Rex Reynolds on January 1, 2014, when Reynolds retired.

-The city has a five-member (per each district) City Council.
+The city has a five-member (1 per district) City Council.
 Council elections are staggered, meaning that Districts 2, 3, and 4 had elections in August 2018, while Districts 1 and 5 had elections simultaneously with mayoral elections in 2020.
 The city has boards and commissions which control most public services and development projects.
-In 2020, the city announced that they'd be building a new $80 million city, planned to centralize all boards and committees in one building.
+In 2020, the city announced that they would build a new $80 million city hall, planned to centralize all boards and committees in one building.

 In July 2007, then Senator Barack Obama held the first fundraiser in Alabama for his presidential campaign in Huntsville.
-Obama ended up winning the Alabama Democratic Primary in Madison County by large margins in 2008.
-In the general election, John McCain carried Madison County with 57% of the vote.
-In the 2016 general election, Donald Trump (R) carried Madison County with 55% of the vote, with Hillary Clinton (D) receiving 38%, and Gary Johnson (L) receiving 4%.
 In 2022, former Rep. Mo Brooks (R-5th Congressional District, AL) announced his retirement from the U.S. House of Representatives to run for the Senate.
 In November, Dale Strong won the election to replace Mo Brooks.

 Education

 K–12 education

-Most K–12 students in Huntsville attend Huntsville City Schools.
-In the 2020–2021 school year 23,514 students attended Huntsville City Schools.
+K–12 public education in Huntsville is provided by Huntsville City Schools.
+In the 2022–2023 school year 23,939 students attended Huntsville City Schools.
 According to U.S. News & World Report, "49% of high school students tested at or above the proficient level for reading, and 45% tested at or above that level for math".
 They also stated that high schoolers have a 92% graduation rate.

-Of the 46 schools in the Huntsville City Schools system in 2020-2021, there were:
+Of the 46 schools in the Huntsville City Schools system in 2020–2021, there were: